 - A. Associate of Applied Science (AAS) A degree designed for students planning to enter the workplace upon degree completion.
 This degree has substantial applied coursework associated with the field of study. - B. Associate of Arts (AA) A degree designed for students majoring in the arts, humanities, social sciences, and related disciplines.
 This degree prepares the student for transfer to a baccalaureate degree program and includes substantial coursework in the humanities, social sciences, arts and liberal arts. - C. Associate Degree in Nursing (ADN) An applied degree designed for students majoring in nursing.
 This degree has substantial applied coursework and upon degree completion, allows the student to take the licensure exam and enter the workplace as a registered nurse. - D. Associate of Science (AS) A degree designed for students majoring in science, technology, engineering, mathematics, business and related disciplines.
-This degree prepares the student for transfer to a baccalaureate degree program and includes substantial coursework in mathematics, natural sciences, engineering, business and/or other related disciplines. - E. Concentration A substantial collection of elective courses (12-17) within either a specific discipline or a defined cross-disciplinary area. - F. Certificate of Completion- A credential granted to a student by LCCC upon completion of a coherent list of academic credit courses, which is less than the requirement for an associate degree.
+This degree prepares the student for transfer to a baccalaureate degree program and includes substantial coursework in mathematics, natural sciences, engineering, business and/or other related disciplines. - E. Bachelor of Applied Science (BAS) An applied degree designed for students seeking to further their advancement within an occupational area or career field through additional study.
+The program has academic and applied coursework with distinct curriculum specific to the field of study.
+The program is primarily intended for students who have completed an Associate of Applied Science degree and are working in an occupational area or career field, but not limited to such.

-- G. Credit Diploma A credential granted to a student by LCCC upon completion of a list of academic credit courses, which is less than either an associate degree or a certificate of completion. - H. Degree A title granted to a student by LCCC on completion of a defined academic program of study approved by the Board of Trustees and the Wyoming Community College Commission. - I. Major A significant, prescribed sequence and collection of courses in a specific programmatic area within either an Associate of Arts or Associate of Science degree program that is articulated with a baccalaureate degree program at a four-year institution. - J. Non-credit Certificate A credential granted to a student by LCCC upon completion of a list of non-credit courses. - K. Program An ordered sequence of instructional coursework that upon completion leads to LCCC conferring a general associate's degree, a major within an associate's degree, an applied associate's degree, a Certificate of Completion, a Credit Diploma, or granting a Non-credit Certificate.
+- F. Certificate of Completion A credential granted to a student by LCCC upon completion of a coherent list of academic credit courses, which is less than the requirement for an associate degree. - G. Certificate of General Education A credential granted to a student by LCCC upon completion of a coherent list of academic credit courses, which satisfy the requirements of the General Education Core for an AA or AS degree. - H. Credit Diploma A credential granted to a student by LCCC upon completion of a list of academic credit courses, which is less than either an associate degree or a certificate of completion. - I. Degree A title granted to a student by LCCC on completion of a defined academic program of study approved by the Board of Trustees and the Wyoming Community College Commission. - J. Emphasis A collection of courses (9 to 16 credits) within either a specific discipline or a defined cross-disciplinary area. - K. Institutional Credit Requirement The minimum number of institutional credits a student must complete by type of credential. - L. Lower-Division Courses Courses generally taken by freshman and sophomore level students as designated by the college.
+Lower-Division courses are commonly designated with course numbers in the 1000s and 2000s. - M. Major A significant, prescribed sequence and collection of courses in a specific programmatic area within either an Associate of Arts or Associate of Science degree program that is articulated with a baccalaureate degree program at a four-year institution. - N. Non-credit Certificate A credential granted to a student by LCCC upon completion of a list of non-credit courses. - O. Program An ordered sequence of instructional coursework that upon completion leads to LCCC conferring a general associate's degree, a major within an associate's degree, an applied associate's degree, a Certificate of Completion, a Credit Diploma, a Bachelor's of Applied Science, or granting a Non-credit Certificate. - P. Upper-Division Courses Courses generally taken by junior and senior level students as designated by the college.
+Upper -Division courses are commonly designated with course numbers in the 3000s and 4000s.